 Let the steaks rest (for breadcrumbs to absorb moisture) while slicing the mushrooms and onion.

-Whisk the gravy ingredients together, except the cornstarch and water, and set aside.
+In a medium-size bowl, whisk the gravy ingredients together, except the cornstarch and water, and set aside.

 Set the Instant Pot to Saute, Normal Temperature.
 Once hot, add the butter.
 Brown the steaks on both sides, in batches (about 2 minutes).
 Wash the platter, and return the steaks to the platter.
 Set aside.